Speedcubing-Canada/speedcubing-canada-web/README.md

 ## Frontend

-First, please move into the `app` directory.
+First, please move into the `frontend` directory.

 In the project directory, you can run:

 ### `docker-compose up`

 Runs de app and a development mysql database and an nginx server.
 The app is available at [http://localhost/](http://localhost/).